Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/report/README.md

 **Team:** Antimony Pentafluoride Enjoyers
 **Students:** Alex Clunan, Bobby Downey
-**Course:** ECE 4332 / ECE 6332 — AI Hardware Design and Implementation (Fall 2025)
+**Course:** ECE 4380 / ECE 6380 — AI Hardware Design and Implementation (Fall 2025)

 ---

 ## Introduction
 This project investigates the performance and efficiency of **Convolutional Neural Networks (CNNs)** and **Spiking Neural Networks (SNNs)** on the MNIST dataset using both CPU and BrainChip Akida hardware.
 Our goal is to compare classification accuracy, inference latency, and energy efficiency while highlighting the benefits and trade-offs of neuromorphic computation.
-We leverage the Akida neuromorphic platform for running SNNs and compare them against conventional CNNs running on CPU.
+We use the Akida neuromorphic platform for running SNNs and compare them against conventional CNNs running on CPU.

-*Potential figure*: Diagram showing CNN vs SNN processing pipeline.

 ---

 ## Background
 CNNs are widely used for image classification due to their high accuracy.
 However, their computations are continuous and energy-intensive.
 SNNs emulate biological neurons using event-driven computation, which triggers processing only when spikes occur, potentially reducing energy usage.
 This architecture allows neuromorphic systems like Akida to perform low-power inference suitable for edge devices.

-*Potential figure*: Illustration of CNN vs SNN neuron firing patterns.

 ---